alixaxel/halBox/README.md

 halBox
 ======

-Bash script with a bit of unicornian magic dust to set up and tweak your Ubuntu server.
+Bash script with a bit of unicornian magic dust to set up and tweak your Ubuntu servers.

 ***Nota bene:*** halBox ships with the harmless [EICAR test virus file](http://en.wikipedia.org/wiki/EICAR_test_file) to assess ClamAV.